 Module 7 - X-Ray Interpretation of the shoulder, elbow, wrist & hand

 Module 8 - X-Ray Interpretation of the face, skull, abdomen & paediatric points.

 Australian & New Zealand College of Anaesthetists: Participants in the ANZCA and FPM CPD program may claim their attendance under the Knowledge and skills activity Short format learning, at 2 credits per hour.
 Online component at 1 credit per hour.

-Australian Society of Medical Imaging and Radiation Therapy: 30 CPD points
+Australian Society of Medical Imaging and Radiation Therapy: 15 CPD Credits per day Formal Education

 College of Intensive Care Medicine: Pre-course learning: Category 1A: Passive Self Learning, 1 point per hour.
 Lectures: Category 2A: Passive Group Learning, 1 point per hour.
 Facilitated discussions, Workshops: Category 2B: Active or Interactive Small Group Learning Activities, 2 points per hour.